Laid in America: Plot

 At the restaurant, Amber meets Duncan and Jack.
 She buys them drinks, drugging both of them when they are not paying attention; knocking them unconscious.
 She kidnaps the duo and brings them to her boyfriend Goose.
 Goose's mother walks in on them, and he lies about them being friends.
 Kaylee calls Jack; unaware that Jack does not have his phone.
 In response, Goose impersonates him and calls her out of her name simply to antagonize Jack.
 Goose takes both of his victims to an ATM.
 The man behind them talks trash for taking too long, and when Goose responds, the man knocks him out.
 Duncan steals Goose's car and gold watch; knocking out Amber and freeing Jack.
-Jack is furious with Duncan for hitting Amber and not getting their phones back since she was going ti let them go.
+Jack is furious with Duncan for hitting Amber and not getting their phones back since she was going to let them go.

 They pull over so Jack can throw up, only for a man to come inside their car mistaking it for his Uber.
 He mentions he's going to "The Pleasure Palace" to have sex.
 Duncan wants to go to this place and are granted inside.
 Duncan is about to achieve his goal of getting laid until Jack walks in panicky, after being "molested" by his principal.
 The police shut down the Pleasure Palace while Duncan and Jack escape.
 On their way to the party, Duncan and Jack have an argument which ends their friendship.